Feature Content via Content Feed

 Step 4

-• User feeds will have an option to auto-feature content [see below].
-This means that all posts from this user (after the feed is set up) will automatically be displayed on your connected screen.Screenshot 2024-02-28 at 5.31.35 PM
+• User feeds also have an option to auto-feature content.
+This means that all posts from this user will be automatically featured, to be displayed on your connected screen.
+(Note that posts will only auto-feature going forward, not retroactively).

 Step 5